wangrucong123/GraphALP/GraphALP/README.md

-# GraphALLM：When Noisy Labels Meet Class Imbalance on Graphs: A Graph Augmentation Method with LLM and Pseudo Label
+# GraphALP：When Noisy Labels Meet Class Imbalance on Graphs: A Graph Augmentation Method with LLM and Pseudo Label

 ## Main Requirements
 * python==3.9